landfoci/leqa.github.io/_posts/2022-01-22-displays-from-a-programmers-perspective.md

 <img src="/assets/windows95.png" alt="Windows 95 start menu, normal size and blurry scaled up version" width="324" height="220">
 <p align="center"><em>Yuck!
 Thankfully, modern operating systems handle fractional scaling much better.</em></p>

 [Some](https://medium.com/elementaryos/what-is-hidpi-and-why-does-it-matter-b024eabea20d) [people](https://bjango.com/articles/macexternaldisplays/) [insist](https://tonsky.me/blog/monitors/) that integer scaling is the only way to go for this reason.
 This is where I will have to disagree.
 This effect is only really noticeable in UIs with a ton of pixel perfect assets.
 For example, Windows 95 looks awful with non-integer scaling because the whole OS is rendered with bitmap fonts and pixel art.
-Antialiased fonts and vector icons that scale well to any size are much more common in modern OSes.
+Antialiased fonts and vector icons that scale well to any size dominate modern OSes.
 Speaking from experience, I use a 4K display running at 2560x1440@2x (equivalent to 150% in Windows) every day and have no complaints about sharpness.

 There are other valid reasons to avoid fractional scaling, however; it is reportedly not as polished as integer scaling in Linux.
 And macOS implements fractional scaling by doing 2x integer scaling internally and then downsampling.
 So in my case, the GPU is actually pushing 5120x2880, which is nearly 80% more pixels than 4K.
 In essence, I'm wasting computational power, and the increased load puts noticeably more lag on pre-Xe Intel integrated graphics.